microprediction/timemachines/README.md

   - pysot
   - shgo
   - swarmlib
   - and possible others.

 See [global optimizers](https://github.com/microprediction/timemachines/tree/main/timemachines/optimizers) for the full list.
+See [optimizer_elo_ratings/leaderboards](https://github.com/microprediction/timemachines-testing/tree/main/optimizer_elo_ratings/leaderboards/overall) for current rankings and Elo ratings of global optimization strategies.
+These are computed by random match-ups where an [objective](https://github.com/microprediction/timemachines/blob/main/timemachines/optimizers/objectives.py) function is chosen at random and the dimensionality of the search and number of allowed iterations is also randomly selected.
+The precise methodology is revealed in [optimizers/eloratings.py](https://github.com/microprediction/timemachines/blob/main/timemachines/optimizers/eloratings.py).

 # Skaters